DataFire/Integrations/integrations/generated/windows_batch_batchservice/README.md

 ### JobReleaseTask
 * A Job Release task to run on job completion on any compute node where the job has run. `object`: The Job Release task runs when the job ends, because of one of the following: The user calls the Terminate Job API, or the Delete Job API while the job is still active, the job's maximum wall clock time constraint is reached, and the job is still active, or the job's Job Manager task completed, and the job is configured to terminate when the Job Manager completes.
 The Job Release task runs on each compute node where tasks of the job have run and the Job Preparation task ran and completed.
 If you reimage a compute node after it has run the Job Preparation task, and the job ends without any further tasks of the job running on that compute node (and hence the Job Preparation task does not re-run), then the Job Release task does not run on that node.
 If a compute node reboots while the Job Release task is still running, the Job Release task runs again when the compute node starts up.
 The job is not marked as complete until all Job Release tasks have completed.
 The Job Release task runs in the background.
 It does not occupy a scheduling slot; that is, it does not count towards the maxTasksPerNode limit specified on the pool.
   * commandLine **required** `string`: The command line does not run under a shell, and therefore cannot take advantage of shell features such as environment variable expansion.
 If you want to take advantage of such features, you should invoke the shell in the command line, for example using "cmd /c MyCommand" in Windows or "/bin/sh -c MyCommand" in Linux.
+If the command line refers to file paths, it should use a relative path (relative to the task working directory), or use the Batch provided environment variable (https://docs.microsoft.com/en-us/azure/batch/batch-compute-node-environment-variables).
   * containerSettings [TaskContainerSettings](#taskcontainersettings)
   * environmentSettings `array`
     * items [EnvironmentSetting](#environmentsetting)